 Service Goal Legal Mandate Traffic Enforcement The goal of the Traffic Enforcement Activity is to provide traffic safety, while maintaining the smooth flow of traffic and parking availability. ✓ Parking Controllers The goal of the Parking Controllers Activity is to enforce parking regulations. ✓ School Crossing Guards Supervision The goal of the School Crossing Guards Activity is to assist elementary school students across busy streets safely.
-The Supervisor for School Crossing Guards works out of the Traffic Division. ✓ Grant Execution and Compliance Provide oversight of, and implement, Distracted Driving, Click-It-Or-Ticket, Driving Under the Influence and Speed Enforcement grants.
+The Supervisor for School Crossing Guards works out of the Traffic Division. ✓ Grant Execution and Compliance Oversite and implementation of Distracted Driving, Click-it-or-ticket, Driving Under the Influence and Speed enforcement grants.
 Comply with reporting requirements. ✓